Bru-sic/week_01_homework/README.md

 ---

+### Smart Contract
+[smart-contract]: ["A smart contract is a blockchain-based program that encodes the conditions and fulfillment of an agreement between two or more parties and automatically fulfills the terms of the agreement once conditions are met."]

+This is my [random value] located somewhere in my Markdown document.

+[random value]: variable value

+---

 ### XRP
 XRP is the cryptocurrency that is native to the XRP Ledger (<a title="The XRP Ledger is an open-source, public, decentralized blockchain" href="#xrpl">XRPL</a>).